abuiles/ember-101/hands-on.md

       {{/each}}
 ~~~~~~~~

-On the articles item controller we need to setup an observer on the
+On the articles item controller, we need to set up an observer on the
-**isDirty** property and then call an **autoSave** function which will
+**isDirty** property and call an **autoSave** function that will
 fire the action **save**:

 {title="app/controllers/articles/item.js", lang="JavaScript"}